Soup…in the middle of summer??

 Meanwhile cut the pepper into chunks and grill/fry this separately.
 Add to the cooked sweet potato mixture along with the sweet corn and black beans.
 Cook for a further 5 mins to heat through.
 Add all the remaining seasonings in the last couple of minutes prior to serving.

-For more soup recipes check out this collection.
+For more soup recipes check out

 For tips and info on recipe measurement conversions, ingredients, substitutions and the methods behind how I do things.... check out my 'baking tips' tab at the top of the page.